mcroning/PRProp3D/README.md

 PIL, ipywidgets, json, pathlib, tqdm, Ipython

 **Instructions for use:**
+The program PRPropo3D.ipynb is best run in Google COLAB.
+Many examples can be run using the basic T4 GPU.

 **First Run**

-In the notebook run the first three cells 1) to load modules and 2) load functions and 3) load sample images and set functions.
+In the notebook PRProp3D.ipynb run the first three cells 1) to load modules and 2) load functions and 3) load sample images and set functions.

 For the first run answer n to the prompt for loading existing parameters.
 The default parameters are automatically loaded.